 PURPOSE:

 Standing rules are documented here for the purpose of better understanding the basic and customary procedures and rules followed by the 21st LD Democratic organization.
-This document is subject to review and adjustment by the membership of the 21st LD Democrat membership by majority vote at a regular business meeting.STANDING RULES:
+This document is subject to review and adjustment by the membership of the 21st LD Democrat membership by majority vote at a regular business meeting.

+Standing Rules

+These rules relate to the operation of meetings and are supplemental to the Bylaws.
+These rules may be passed, suspended, or removed in accordance with the Parliamentary Authority.

+At each meeting, treasurer must disclose all balances, donations from candidates or groups, (such as PACs, Unions, Corporations, etc) and all individual donations over $500.
+All disbursements must be disclosed.

+At Executive Board meetings, all non-officer general and associate members present may speak in debate, but are limited to one minute, one time per motion.

 MONTHLY BUSINESS MEETINGS - Monthly meetings for the general membership occur the third Wednesday of each month.

 Typically, the location of the meetings is the Mukilteo City Hall (MCH), unless the room is unavailable, in which case a suitable room will be booked elsewhere.